-Infill Philadelphia: Soak It Up!
-National Design Competition
+Infill Philadelphia: Soak It Up Design Competition

-The Infill Philadelphia: Soak It Up!
-National Design Competition was created through an 18-month partnership between the Community Design Collaborative, U.S. Environmental Protection Agency and the Philadelphia Water Department to revitalize urban neighborhoods through the adoption of green stormwater management in the Philadelphia region.
-These methods are outlined in Green City, Clean Waters, Philadelphia's \$2 billion, 25-year plan to protect and enhance the City's waterways by managing stormwater primarily through innovative green stormwater infrastructure.
+The Infill Philadelphia: Soak It Up! national design competition was created through an 18-month partnership between the Community Design Collaborative, U. S. Environmental Protection Agency and the Philadelphia Water Department to revitalize urban neighborhoods through the adoption of green stormwater management in the Philadelphia region.
+These methods are outlined in Green City, Clean Waters, Philadelphia's \$2 billion, 25-year plan to protect and enhance the city's waterways by managing stormwater primarily through innovative green stormwater infrastructure.

-A jury of green stormwater infrastructure stakeholders chose the three winners of the Design Competition on Thursday, March 7, 2013 at the Academy of Natural Sciences of Drexel University, Philadelphia PA.
-The competition challenged architects, landscape architects, engineers and other sustainability professionals to show how green stormwater infrastructure could transform the City.
+A jury of green stormwater infrastructure stakeholders chose the three winners of the Infill Philadelphia: Soak It Up! design competition on Thursday, March 7, 2013 at the Academy of Natural Sciences of Drexel University, Philadelphia PA.

+The competition challenged architects, landscape architects, engineers and other sustainability professionals to show how green stormwater infrastructure could transform the city.
 Teams were asked to address the unique stormwater management challenges and opportunities at one of three sites based in Philadelphia.
 Each site represented a different urban context and land-use (industrial, commercial or neighborhood).